Who Can Enter?

 13. Force Majeure

-The organiser is not responsible for delays or cancellations caused by circumstances beyond reasonable control, including severe weather, natural disasters, pandemics, or government restrictions.
+The organiser is not liable for delays, modifications, or cancellations caused by circumstances beyond reasonable control, including severe weather, natural disasters, pandemics, or government restrictions.

 14. Governing Law